parihardeepanshu/parihardeepanshu.github.io/_posts/blog/2019-01-06-Analysis-Of-National-Health-Insurance-Survey.markdown

 4. The Sleepscore devised using the sleep information was plotted with other variables in the dataset giving interesting results about      the correlation between them.
 For example,

-(a)Factors such as marital status was correlated with the sleep score.
-People who were married had a better sleep score than people who     were either divorced, widowed or separated.
+  (a) Factors such as marital status was correlated with the sleep score.
+People who were married had a better sleep score than people         2wwho were either divorced, widowed or separated.

-(b)There was no correlation between smoking or alcohol habits and the sleep score.
+  (b) There was no correlation between smoking or alcohol habits and the sleep score.

-(c)We found correlation between the citizenship status of an individual and his/her sleep score.
+  (c) We found correlation between the citizenship status of an individual and his/her sleep score.

 5. Private plans were the most used among all health care insurance plans.In those plans PPO (employer -provided health insurance)          plans dominated all others.

 6. The people under PPO plans were not confident in their ability to find affordable healthcare plans on their own.